aljuraysiH/aljuraysih/README.md

 Hi 👋 My name is Hamad Aljuraysi
 ================================

-Front-End Web Developer
+MERN Developer
 -----------------------

-Aspiring to be a full-stack developer, I'm working to enhance my front-end skills and, after I've achieved that, I'll begin learning back-end as well.
+Aspiring to the best, I'm working to enhance my web development skills and, after I've achieved that, I'll begin learning new web technologies.

 * 🌍  I'm based in Saudi Arabia, Riyadh
 * ✉️  You can contact me at [aljuraysiH@gmail.com](mailto:aljuraysiH@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm practicing MERN
 * 🤝  I'm open to collaborating on anything that will improve my skills.

 ### Skills